 The annual self assessment cycle is replaced by four quarterly updates per tax year, plus the year-end closing filings.
 The standard UK tax-year quarters are 6 April to 5 July (due 7 August), 6 July to 5 October (due 7 November), 6 October to 5 January (due 7 February), and 6 January to 5 April (due 7 May the following tax year).

-Each update is a summary of cumulative income and expenses for the tax year to date, filed through MTD-compatible software.
-Updates are cumulative, not stand-alone: Q2 includes Q1's figures plus Q2's new transactions.
-Corrections to earlier-quarter data are made in the next update or at end-of-period statement stage.
-Calendar-quarter elections are available from 6 April 2026 (filers can use 31 March / 30 June / 30 September / 31 December quarter-ends and file by the 7th of the following month), but the default remains the 5th-of-month UK tax-year quarter ends.
+Each update is a summary of your cumulative income and expenses for the tax year to date, filed through MTD-compatible software.
+The updates are cumulative, not stand-alone: Q2 includes Q1's figures plus Q2's new transactions.
+You correct earlier-quarter data in the next update or at end-of-period statement stage.
+You can elect for calendar quarters from 6 April 2026 (31 March / 30 June / 30 September / 31 December quarter-ends, filed by the 7th of the following month), but the default stays the 5th-of-month UK tax-year quarter ends.

-For the operational mechanics of each quarter (what figures to include, how the software builds the submission, the bank-feed-vs-manual-entry decision, and the correction workflow), the MTD quarterly reporting step-by-step guide is the operational deep-dive.
+For the mechanics of each quarter (what figures to include, how the software builds the submission, the bank-feed-vs-manual-entry decision, and the correction workflow), see the MTD quarterly reporting step-by-step guide.

 Change 3: end-of-period statement plus final declaration close the year